penske-media-corp/pmc-vvv/docs/faq.md

 ### If your `config.yml` does not include the desired PHP version in the `utilities.core` section:

-1. Add it there, eg `php80` or `php81`.
+1. Add it there, e.g. `php80` or `php81`.
-1. For sites you wish to switch to the new version, update the `nginx_upstream` in the site's configuration to match the desired version, eg `php80`.
+1. For sites you wish to switch to the new version, update the `nginx_upstream` in the site's configuration to match the desired version, e.g. `php80`.
 1. Run `vagrant provision`.

 ### If you've already provisioned the new PHP version:

 #### Via `vagrant provision`:

-1. Update the `nginx_upstream` in the site's section of `config.yml` to match the desired version, eg `php80`.
+1. Update the `nginx_upstream` in the site's section of `config.yml` to match  the desired version, e.g. `php80`.
 1. Run `vagrant provision`.

 #### Without re-provisioning:

 1. `vagrant ssh` and change to the `/etc/nginx/custom-sites` directory.
 1. Run `ls -la` and find the filename of the site you wish to update.
 It  will be in the format of `vvv-[SITE_SLUG]-[HASH].conf`.
-1. Use the `sudo` command to edit the file identified in the previous step, eg `sudo vim` or `sudo nano`.
+1. Use the `sudo` command to edit the file identified in the previous step, e.g. `sudo vim` or `sudo nano`.
 1. Find the line that's preceded by the comment `# This is needed to set the PHP being used`.
 1. At the end of the following line, change the specified PHP version to the  desired version.

    For example, if the line was: